 Corequisite: Concurrent enrollment in NURS 058B or 058E.
-Prerequisite: Completion of NURS 050A & 050B, NURS 052, NUTR 010, and HUDV 070 with grades of C or better.
-Course Advisory: Basic Computer navigation skills and frequent internet access is required.
+Prerequisite: Completion with a minimum grade of C in NURS 050A & 050B, NURSE 052, NUTR 010, and CDFS 070.
+Course Advisory: Basic computer navigation skills and frequent internet access is required.
 Covers the theory and practice of nursing necessary to assist the adult in meeting selected health care needs.
 Emphasis is placed on the client experiencing health alterations in the musculoskeletal, respiratory, cardiovascular and gastrointestinal systems.
-The concepts of safety, communication, clinical decision making, asepsis, pharmacology, legality, ethics, health teaching and selfevaluation are integrated throughout the course.
+The concepts of safety, communication, clinical decision making, asepsis, pharmacology, legality, ethics, health teaching and self-evaluation are integrated throughout the course.
 Issues related to culture, developmental level and sexuality are considered, as nursing care is individualized to the client.
 Skill modules and clinical experiences are offered concurrently with theory.
-Five hours lecture, fifteen hours lab (8 week course).
+Five hours lecture, fifteen hours lab (8-week course).

-NURS 058A Skills Lab I
+NURS 058ASkills Lab I

-Corequisite: NURS050A with a minimum grade of C. Concurrency.
-Course Advisory: Basic Computer navigation skills and frequent internet access is required.
+Corequisite: NURS050A with a minimum grade of C (may be taken concurrently).
+Course Advisory: Basic computer navigation skills and frequent internet access is required.
 This is a 1.0 unit course that is required for students who are enrolled in the first semester of the nursing program.
 Students will participate in basic skills and introduction to simulations that involve group, peer and instructor evaluations.
 Students have the opportunity to practice and employ the required knowledge, skills and attitudes of a Registered Nurse through the use of the nursing process and QSEN standards for each course throughout the curriculum.
 Students are required to demonstrate competency in the required skills modules as well as participation in human patient care simulation scenarios by the end of the semester.
-Major modules that are instructor moderatedinclude:applying a dry, sterile dressing, administering enteral feedings, administering and managing primary intravenous line therapy and insertion, irrigation and discontinuing a nasogastric tube.
+Major modules that are instructor moderated include: applying a dry, sterile dressing, administering enteral feedings, administering and managing primary intravenous line therapy and insertion, irrigation and discontinuing a nasogastric tube.
 Other peer evaluated skills include application of cold/heat therapy, use of compression devices, incentive Students are required to purchase a Nursing Skills Lab kit, stethoscope, white lab coat and uniform per the Registered Nursing Student Handbook.
-This is a Pass/No Pass Course.
+This is a Pass/No Pass only course.
 Three hours lab.